DevExpress-Examples/asp-net-web-forms-grid-load-file-from-client/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/e2577/)**
 <!-- run online end -->

-This example shows how to load a file when a user clicks a custom command button in Grid.
+This example shows how to load a file when a user clicks a custom command button in the Grid.

 ![](grid.png)

-When a user clicks a button, the corresponding file name, which equals to the **Employee ID**, is added to the `window.location.href` property as a parameter.
-On the server side, the file with the specified name is send to the client in response.
+When a user clicks a button, the file with the corresponding **Employee ID**, is added to the `window.location.href` property as a parameter.
+On the server side, the file with the specified name is sent to the client in response.

 ```cs
 protected void Page_Load(object sender, EventArgs e) {